joaocmd/vxTwitterBot/README.md

 The `TWITTER_BEARER_TOKEN` field can be left with an empty string.
 In that case, the bot uses the message embed to check if it contains a video.
-This method does not always work because the embed might not load or might be loaded only after `on_message` is called.
+This method does not work for tweets with GIFs and does not always work because the embed might not load or might be loaded only after `on_message` is called.

 If `TAG` is false, the `@mention` text still appears but the message author is not tagged.